Skip to main content

 Choose LangChain if...

-• +Choose LangChain if you’re building custom agents and LLM applications in Python where you need a modular “agent engineering” framework to compose multi-step workflows from interoperable components (models, embeddings, retrievers/vector stores) and manage tool calls explicitly in code.
+• +Choose LangChain if you’re a developer building a **custom agent engineering stack** and want a Python framework to compose **multi-step workflows** from modular components (models, tools, retrievers/vector stores) rather than deploying finished “apps” in a platform UI.

-• +Choose LangChain if you need the freedom to harden your prototypes by swapping model providers while keeping application logic stable, using its integrated interfaces for models/embeddings/retrievers and third-party integrations.
+• +Choose LangChain if you want to stay in a code-first workflow where you can swap model providers while keeping your application logic stable, using its **interoperable interfaces** for models/embeddings/retrievers.